yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

         - WARNING: tax dates on reminders cannot be calculated.
 The 'normal' date will be applied.
         - WARNING: REFER 'PARALLEL BALANCES' BELOW CONCERNING CALCULATION SPEED

-- AutoSum:
-  - You can turn AutoSum ON/OFF: When on,  AutoSum recursively totals the selected account and all its sub-accounts it auto summarises the whole account(s) including Investments/Cash/Securities ('recursively' means iterate through all an account's children accounts...)
-                                 When off, it just adds the value held at that account level (ignoring its children) you can manually select individual accounts/cats/securities/cash (by row)

-  - AutoSum ON  will always auto-include all a selected account's child/sub accounts at runtime.
-            OFF will only include the accounts you have selected.
-You will have to select/add any new accounts created

-  - Investment accounts hold Cash at the investment account level.
-AutoSum affects your ability to select just cash
-                        - When AutoSum is on, all securities get totalled into the Investment account

-  - You set the AutoSum setting by row.
-Thus some rows can be on, and others can be off.

 - Securities: Return Cost Basis / Unrealised Gains options:
     - N/A (default):         Cost Basis is never used
     - Rtn Cost Basis:        When selected, then the cost basis (**as of the balance / asof date) for selected Security